Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 MO "...I don't think we have enough money for the explosives."<br>
 W "Huh?
 We robbed a bank!
 We're rolling in the dough!"<br>
 MO "Those civil-war-time explosives are rare, since they don't make them anymore.
 And they only get rarer each year."<br>
-MO "I doubt we have enough money for both blowing up the jail AND the continental train, AND the safe in the train."<br>
+MO "I doubt we have enough money for both blowing up the jail and the continental train, AND the safe in the train."<br>
 W "Well fuck..."<br>
 A "We didn't come here for nothing, did we!?!"<br>
 W "Naaah, it's all good.
 This is an opportunity.
 Opportunity to make some money."<br>